Sandstone, Western Australia: Overview

 The town was formed as a result of the gold strike at The Adelaide mine, owned by George Dent and the Hack brothers, Wilton and Theodore.
 All three of them were from South Australia and had spent eight years in the area digging for gold.
 They struck a reef on New Year's Day in 1903 and news quickly spread.
 Within a month, 60 acres of land around their lease had been pegged, from word of mouth.
 A town began to form, and as the population moved from nearby Nungurra to this site, many buildings were relocated.

 Dent and the Hack brothers sold the mine to Hans Irvine in November 1903 when they had dug as far by hand as they could.
 All three walked away very rich men.
 The mine became part of the Black Range Mining Company.
 700 tonnes of ore were extracted from the mine between 1903 and 1916, and 930,000 ounces of gold were produced in those years.

 By 1907 Nungurra was a ghost town, as everyone had moved to Sandstone.
 The townsite was gazetted as Sandstone in 1906.

 The original "Adelaide" mine is a few hundred metres from the town centre.

 The mine has been known by many names - "The Adelaide", "Hack & Dents Mine", "Hacks Mine", and "Hans Irvines Find".
-The Hack brothers were memoralised by the naming of Sandstone's main street after them, and also by the name given to a miner's cough - "Hack's Cough".
+The Hack brothers were memorialised by the naming of Sandstone's main street after them, and also by the name given to a miner's cough - "Hack's Cough".
 George Dent was overlooked (probably due to the fact that the mine became known as Hacks Mine because it was easier to say) and the Dent family has been endeavouring to rectify that for years with the Sandstone council.